Frequently Asked Questions

 WHAT DO YOU WRITE AND WHEN CAN I READ YOUR BOOKS?

 I write in a variety of genres, and my first published books can be seen here.
-I’ve also written several books which have not been published.
-I wrote a memoir about my experience with cancer and postpartum depression.
-I did a big reader survey back in 2013 where I printed 100 copies and gathered feedback from more than 100 readers, half of whom had not met me personally before reading the book.
+I’ve also written several books which have not yet been published.
+In 2012 I wrote a memoir about my experience with cancer and postpartum depression.
+I did a big reader survey in 2013 where I printed 100 copies and gathered feedback from more than 100 readers, half of whom had not met me personally before reading the book.

 That survey was a great experience and I learned two things: First, the book needed a significant edit before I would send it out to literary agents again or consider self publishing it.
 And second… maybe I didn’t want to have such a personal memoir published?
 I put it on the shelf and decided I would revisit it after finishing my novel.